Schienenzeppelin

-The Schienenzeppelin (/de/) or rail zeppelin was an experimental railcar which resembled a Zeppelin airship in appearance.
+The Schienenzeppelin (/de/) or rail zeppelin was a one-off experimental railcar which resembled a Zeppelin airship in appearance.
 It was designed and developed by the German aircraft engineer Franz Kruckenberg in 1929.
 Propulsion was by means of a pusher propeller located at the rear: it accelerated the railcar to 230.2 km/h setting the land speed record for a petrol powered rail vehicle.
 Only a single example was ever built, which due to safety concerns remained out of service and was finally dismantled in 1939.

 History

 Anticipating the design of the Schienenzeppelin, the earlier Aerowagon, an experimental Russian high-speed railcar, was also equipped with an aircraft engine and a propeller.

 The railcar was built at the beginning of 1930 in the Hannover-Leinhausen works of the German Railway Company (Deutsche Reichsbahn).
 The work was completed by autumn of the same year.
 The vehicle was 25.85 m long and had just two axles, with a wheelbase of 19.6 m.
 The height was 2.8 m.
 As originally built it had two conjoined BMW IV 6-cylinder petrol aircraft engines (later a single BMW VI 12-cylinder of 600 hp) driving a four-bladed (later two-bladed), fixed pitch ash propeller.
 The driveshaft was raised seven-degrees above the horizontal to give the vehicle some downwards thrust.
-The body of the Schienenzeppelin was streamlined, having some resemblance to the era's popular Zeppelin airships, and it was built of aluminum in aircraft style to reduce weight.
+The body of the Schienenzeppelin was streamlined, having some resemblance to the era's popular Zeppelin airships, and it was built of aluminium in aircraft style to reduce weight.
 The railcar could carry up to 40 passengers; its interior was spartan and designed in Bauhaus-style.

 On 10 May 1931, the Schienenzeppelin exceeded a speed of 200 km/h for the first time.
 Afterwards, it was exhibited to the general public throughout Germany.
 On 21 June 1931, it set a new world railway speed record of 230.2 km/h on the Berlin–Hamburg line between Karstädt and Dergenthin, which was not surpassed by any other rail vehicle until 1954.
 The railcar still holds the land speed record for a petrol powered rail vehicle.
 This high speed was attributable, amongst other things, to its low weight, which was only 20.3 t.